Seon82/tracemymed/README.md

 ### Frontend

-You can now just use our heroku frontend : https://tracemymed.herokuapp.com/
+You can now just use our heroku frontend and backend : https://tracemymed-cs.herokuapp.com/

 If you'd rather host the frontend locally, follow the instructions below.
 First, move to the project folder using `cd`.